 Research, Consultancy and Teaching

-As a Learning Innovations Consultant, researcher and advisor, Steve Wheeler has undertaken work for a number of agencies and organisations.
-Clients have included Auckland University of Technology, The British Accreditation Council, Hewlett Packard, Ogilvy Healthworld, Learning Pool, Research Machines (RM), Boehringer Ingelheim, and Filtered.
+As a learning innovations consultant, researcher and advisor, Steve Wheeler regularly undertakes work for numerous agencies and organisations.
+Recent clients have included: Auckland University of Technology, Anglia Ruskin University, Boehringer Ingelheim, Boclips, The British Accreditation Council, Filtered, Hewlett Packard, Huawei Global, Learning Pool, Ogilvy Health, RM Education and Smart Technologies.

 Steve was a pioneer researcher on some of the world’s largest distance education projects including the RATIO project (UK: 1996-1998) and the Star Schools South Dakota Digital Network (USA: 2001-2003).
 He is currently a member of the Welsh Government’s Department for Education and Skills Digital Quality Assurance Group, and also serves on the International Advisory Board for Ireland’s National Institute for Digital Learning.

 Steve has worked on Erasmus funded projects including ATLANTIS (student mobility collaboration with German, Polish and Irish universities) and CONCEDE (the evaluation of user generated content in higher education project).
-He has served as grant evaluator for the Finland Academy, and the ESRC and is currently a Framework 7 and Horizon 2020 evaluator for the European Commission.
+He has served as grant evaluator for the Academy of Finland, and the ESRC and is currently a Framework 7 and Horizon 2020 evaluator for the European Commission.
 Other roles include:

 - Visiting Professor – Technical University of Liberec, Czech Republic (2001-2019).